sanjaymeena/sanjaymeena.github.io/_posts/book_notes/_posts/2016-06-1-book_notes_100_baggers_stock_that_return_100_1.md

 ### 1. You have to look for them

-* Don't waste limited mental bandwith on stocks that might pay a good yield or that might rise 30% or 50%.
+* Don't waste limited mental bandwidth on stocks that might pay a good yield or that might rise 30% or 50%.
 You only have so much time and so many resources to devote to stock research.
 Focus your efforts on the big game: The 100 baggers.

 ### 2. Value Added Growth <a name="p2"></a>